MS-NeRF: Multi-Space Neural Radiance Fields: Experiments

 \subsection{Comparisons}

-\myPara{Quantitative comparisons.} As reported in \cref{tab:main_res}, our module can be integrated into most NeRF-like models and improve performance by a large margin with minimal extra cost introduced.
-Especially in Mip-NeRF 360-based experiments, our module exhibits better results of 3.46 dB improvement in PSNR with merely 0.5\% extra parameters.
-Besides, our Mip-NeRF-based models also outperform Ref-NeRF~\cite{verbin2022refnerf} by a large margin, which is a variant based on Mip-NeRF with the outstanding ability to model glossy materials.
-We also demonstrate our results compared with the state-of-the-art Mip-NeRF 360 results on the real-captured part of our dataset in \cref{tab:comp_realcap}.
-Our approach also shows large improvements.
-As shown in \cref{tab:comp_nerfren}, our approach achieves better results when no manually-labeled masks are provided in training on the RFFR dataset, which contains forward-facing reflective surfaces in the scenes.
-The above experiments demonstrate the superiority and compatibility of our method.
+\myPara{Quantitative comparisons} As reported in \tabref{tab:main_res}, our MLP-based module can be integrated into most NeRF-like models and improve performance by a large margin with minimal extra cost introduced.
+Especially in Mip-NeRF 360-based experiments, our module exhibits better results of 4.15 dB improvement in PSNR using merely 0.5\% extra parameters without degrading the performance on non-mirror regions.
+Besides, our Mip-NeRF-based models also outperform Ref-NeRF~\cite{verbin2022refnerf} by a large margin on mirror, which is a variant based on Mip-NeRF with the outstanding ability to model glossy materials.

+The synthetic part with mirror-passing-through paths and spiral paths and the real captured scenes are much more challenging, therefore, we demonstrate our results compared with the pure MLP-based \sArt method Mip-NeRF 360 in \tabref{tab:main_res_other_paths} and \tabref{tab:comp_realcap} on these benchmarks.
+Our approach also shows large improvements, which indicates the robustness of our scheme.
+Specifically, the spiral camera paths introduce wider view changes on the virtual images, while the mirror-passing-through camera paths introduce rapid disappearance of virtual images along the rays, and the results indicate that our scheme is capable of handling these without degrading the performance on non-mirror regions.

+Results in \tabref{tab:grid_res} indicate that our hybrid MS module is compatible with TensoRF and iNGP.
+As shown, our module can improve the performance on reflective regions and also help stabilize the reconstruction on other regions.

+On the RFFR dataset, which contains forward-facing reflective surfaces in the scenes, our approach achieves better results when no manually labeled masks are provided in training as in \tabref{tab:comp_nerfren}.
+For NeRFReN, we re-train the model using the official code following the provided setting, except the number of masks used for reflective surfaces is 0.

+The Realistic Synthetic $360^{\circ}$ dataset and Real Forward-Facing dataset are first introduced in \cite{mildenhall2021nerf}, which are commonly used for evaluating the ability of NeRF-based methods in novel view synthesis.
+We also train Mip-NeRF and $\textrm{MS-Mip-NeRF}_B$ on these datasets because Mip-NeRF is a commonly used backbone for NeRF-based methods.
+The results are reported in \tabref{tab:nerf_dataset}, which demonstrate that our multi-space module has no influence on the representation ability of NeRF-based methods on common materials.